 With states beginning to reopen, including gyms, now might seem like a good time to renew your effort to be healthier in 2020.
 However, not all gyms will be reopening — 24 Hour Fitness is permanently closing 100 locations, which could limit your choices.

-If joining a gym or fitness club seems like a surefire way to accomplish your fitness goals in 2020, there are plenty of ways to score gym membership deals and save.
+If joining a gym or fitness club seems like a surefire way to accomplish your fitness goals this summer, there are plenty of ways to score gym membership deals and save.
 However, you also need to watch out for pricey pitfalls.
-Read on for our complete list of tips on how to get healthy while keeping your wallet fat and happy this year.
+Read on for our complete list of tips on how to get healthy while keeping your wallet fat and happy this summer.